-Plenty of discussions, how-to-guides and articles supporting CDN usage are already all over the Internet.
+Plenty of discussions, how-to-guides, and articles supporting CDN usage are already all over.
 So, let us not add one more to it.
 Instead, let's look at how to make the best use of a CDN service without allowing your SEO to suffer.

 Considering most of us know about CDN and its benefits, let me take you through some of the preparatory SEO guidelines that can help you maximize CDN investment.
 Following them will ensure that you don’t run the risk of losing all your visitors coming through Google image searches.

-Enabling CDN using your own subdomain keeps the service proprietary to you and points SEO values of the CDN based resources to your root domain – yoursite.com instead of cdn.com.
-This approach maintains or even increases domain authority of your main site.
+Enabling CDN using your own subdomain keeps the service proprietary to you and points SEO values of the CDN based resources to your root domain — yoursite.com instead of cdn.com.
+This approach maintains or even increases your main site's authority scores.
 This in turn boosts your SEO rankings.
-And of course, you are not bypassing your domain value to a third party CDN site while improving page speed.
+And of course, you are not bypassing your domain value to a third-party CDN site while improving page speed.